ADD CONDITION

 Pediatric Use

 It's important to keep this medication out of reach of children to ensure their safety.
-For adults and children aged 5 years and older, you can dissolve 2 lozenges (one at a time) slowly in the mouth, repeating this every 2 hours as needed or as directed by a doctor.
+For children aged 5 years and older, you can give them 2 lozenges (one at a time) to dissolve slowly in their mouth.
+They can repeat this every 2 hours as needed, or follow your doctor's instructions.

-If your child is under 5 years old, it's essential to consult a doctor before giving them this medication.
-Always follow your healthcare provider's advice to ensure the best care for your child.
+If your child is under 5 years old, it's essential to consult with a doctor before giving them this medication.
+Always prioritize their health and safety by following these guidelines.

 Geriatric Use